asierra/Metagrafica/mg.1.md

 `GNNUM i0 inc n decimals`
 :  Generates a series of *n* numbers and position each one at the current point using the PP matrix, using an initial number *i0*, increment *inc*, number of numbers *n* and number of *decimals*.

+`GNPATH n x y`
+:  Generates a path with *n* points with an initial point *x y* using the path matrix PT.

 `TICKS n x y`
 :  Generates parallel lines and position them according with the PP matrix, with the parameters: number of lines *n*, generative vector *x y*.